 I’ll just start off by saying I had no idea what to expect from this little island.
 Growing up in Orlando where there is a large Puerto Rican minority dominance, the culture was always loudly prominent.
-Yet, I didn’t realize how little I actually knew of the U.S. territory until I peaked through the window by senior year spring break as the plane shifted to it’s landing gears to see sprawling mountain ranges.
+Yet, I didn’t realize how little I actually knew of the U.S. territory until I peaked through the window as the plane shifted to it’s landing gears to see sprawling mountain ranges.
 Wtf.
 Puerto Rico has mountains?

 WHERE TO STAY: Airbnb in Old San Juan

 One of the best things about this island getaway is that it’s easy.
 For U.S. travelers you can escape to paradise by simply hopping on a quick flight over the Caribbean, no passport nor currency exchange required.
 Most speak English or a variation of Spanglish and your treasured phone data will work for the most part.